FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-files-other-tools.md

 The output tables "findings" and "summary statistics" can be used to find error present in the NeXus file.
 As you can see, while the output is verbose and comprehensive, `punx` does not actually pick up on the issues that the [`pynxtools` validator finds](validate-nexus-files.md#validate_nexus).

-You can just select one of the finding levels to select for a subset of the report
+You can just pass one of the logging levels to the `--report` flag to select for a subset of the report:

 === "Source"
     ```console